Q1 2024 State of the Renewables Market Report

 As always with power markets, there’s a lot more going on behind the headlines of record breaking solar output.

-In addition to downloading the report, you may want to register to attend a webinar on the topic on Thursday, May 16 at 1pm ET with the editor, Carl Ostridge, and lead analyst, Devon Lukas.
-They’ll share findings, insights, and host a live Q&A.
+In addition to downloading the report, you may want to watch a recording of a webinar on the Q1 report that we hosted in May, with the editor, Carl Ostridge, and lead analyst, Devon Lukas.
+They shared findings, insights, and hosted a live Q&A.

 Q1 2024 Report Download